olefriis/sidtool/README.md

 # Sidtool

 Convert Commodore 64 SID music in the form of `.sid` files into other formats!
-This is still VERY much work in progress... the code is ugly and will probably create horrible results for you :-)

 Basically, it's a massive hack made for fun and no profit.
 The vision, though, is to extract the actual information from `.sid` files, which are files storing music for the Commodore 64.
-This sounds like an easy task.

 `.sid` files contain actual Commodore 64 machine code that writes to registers corresponding to the Commodore 64 sound chip, the SID (Sound Interface Device).
 Which means that in order to play back a